Mockingbird127/Mockingbird127/README.md

 - 👋 Hi, I’m @Mockingbird127
 - 👀 I’m interested in sports and looking forward to learning new things from all of you
 - 🌱 I’m currently learning Python
-- 📫 How to reach me "@iamawesome_721" on Instagram
+- 📫 How to reach me "@sameerbasel_127" on Instagram
-- 😄 Pronouns: call me "Shadow"
+- 😄 call me "Shadow"
 - ⚡ Fun fact: "Don't spend time chasing after women.
 Instead, focus on setting and working hard to achieve a clear goal."

 <!---